waimea-nawaite/WOW-project/docs/0-requirements.md

-## NAME OF IMPLICATION 2
+## Aesthetic Implications

-Replace this text with a clear explanation of what the implication means.
+Aesthetic implication is to make the appearance of the website look fitting and comfortable on the users eyes otherwise they would probably click off due to it being very annoying

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+This implication is relevant to my website because I want it to look good and fit in with the theme of WOW but also make the colours work well together to show where the user can find what they need

 ### Impact / Considerations